We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-- Consultations.
-The prices range from $15 to $60.
-By comparison, a person’s insurance can cover consultations booked with the Pill Club’s medical team.
+- Consultations: Nurx provides consultations with licensed healthcare professionals.
+Prices range from $15 to $60.
+As a comparison, a person’s insurance can cover consultations booked with Favor’s medical team.

-- Subscription.
-Nurx offers subscriptions so people can receive their medications every 3 months.
-The Pill Club’s refills depend on the person’s insurance plan, but they can also send up to a 3-month supply at a time.
+- Subscription: Nurx offers subscription services so people can receive their medications every 3 months.
+The frequency of Favor’s refills depends on a person’s insurance plan, but the company can also send up to a 3-month supply at one time.

-Some features that people can consider when comparing the Pill Club versus Pandia Health include:
+Some features that people can consider when comparing Favor versus Pandia Health include:

-- Birth control options.
-Both the Pill Club and Pandia Health offer birth control pills and rings.
+- Birth control options: Favor and Pandia Health offer birth control pills and rings.

-- Free delivery.
-Both companies offer free shipping to all 50 states.
+- Free delivery: Both companies offer free shipping.

-- Prescription.
-Those who need a new prescription and use Pandia Health’s services have to fill out a form, and then a doctor reviews their information.
-The internal doctor issues the prescription, and then Pandia mails the medication to the customer.
-With the Pill Club, individuals answer a questionnaire, and the medical team reviews their answers.
-If they are approved, the person receives the birth control prescription through the mail.
+- Prescription: Those who need a new prescription and use Pandia Health’s services must fill out a form.
+Then, an external doctor reviews their information.
+The company’s internal doctor issues the prescription and Pandia mails the medication to the customer.
+With Favor, individuals answer a questionnaire and the company’s medical team reviews their answers and approves or disapproves the request for a prescription.
+If approved, the person receives the birth control prescription through the mail.

-There are some differences between the Pill Club and Twentyeight Health.
-Some notable differences include:
+There are some differences between Favor and Twentyeight Health.
+The most notable differences include:

 - Birth control options: Both companies offer birth control pills and rings.
 Twentyeight Health can also prescribe patches.